The History of Snooker

 And he has delivered what was promised in a way that has seen even previously outspoken opponents among the players admit they were wrong.

-From six full ranking tournaments and a total prize fund for the season of £3.5million in 2009-10, there are now over 20 tournaments and total prize money of over £14million.
+From six full ranking tournaments and a total prize fund for the season of £3.5million in 2009-10, by 2019 there were over 20 tournaments and total prize money of over £14million.
 There have been new tournaments put on in many countries across the world.

 Many within the sport expect India to be the ‘new China’, but if one thing is certain it is that India – where snooker was born in the 19th Century – will not be the last stop on the global route planner as a game which began so humbly continues to fascinate hundreds of millions around the world.